KrzysztofPardel/TSInterview/README.md

-# TSInterview
+# Hi Everyone!
-TypeScript interview coding tasks for anyone who wants to practice.
+TypeScript Coding Tasks.
+I hope you enjoy them and they will aid you on the way to become a better TypeScript Dev.